atomec-project/atoMEC/README.rst

-AvAtom: KS-DFT average atom code for warm dense matter
+AvAtom: KS-DFT average atom python code
 ========================
 AvAtom is a python-based average-atom code for simulations of warm-dense matter.
 It uses Kohn--Sham density-functional theory, in combination with an average-atom approximation, to solve the electronic structure problem for single-element materials at finite temperature.